About Us

 2020 Water Quality Initiative

 Fish passage along the Milwaukee River is critical for native fish, such as northern pike and lake sturgeon, to reach higher-quality spawning and nursery habitat in the upper reaches of the river.
-These native fish are weak jumpers and unable to move past the dam to complete their travels upstream to spawn.
-When man-made barriers prohibit or delay fish movement in our waterways, fish passage facilities can be used to help fish move through or around the barrier to get where they need to go.
+These native fish are weak jumpers and unable to move past dams and waterfalls to complete their travels upstream to spawn.
+When man-made barriers block fish movement, fish passage projects help restore access to the habitat they need.

 Photo Credit: Jeff Houghton